-Our teeth cleaning and other dental services in Edmonton help our patients enjoy their lives to the fullest.
-We’ll take care of your routine cleaning needs to prevent tooth decay, gum disease, and bad breath.
+Our teeth cleaning in Edmonton and other dental services help our patients enjoy their lives to the fullest.
+Our dental hygienist will take care of your routine dental cleaning needs to prevent decay, gum disease, and bad breath.

 Importance of Teeth Cleaning

 Should you still visit the dentist if you don’t have a toothache or other oral health concerns?
-If you want to keep your teeth in top shape, we recommend scheduling teeth cleanings regularly.
+If you want to keep your teeth in top shape, we recommend scheduling teeth cleanings and regular dental checkups often.

 The benefits of bi-annual cleanings include:

 To detect early signs of gum disease, we will measure the periodontal pockets in your mouth—in other words, the distance between your teeth and your gums.
 If we notice any recession, we’ll make note of it, and educate you about how to prevent the progression of gum disease.

 The first stage of gum disease is gingivitis; symptoms include bad breath and inflamed tissue.
 As it progresses, it reaches the advanced periodontitis stage, where teeth become loose and periodontist treatments are required.
 Gum disease is irreversible in later stages, but it can be prevented if it’s caught early on.